How to Become a Supply Chain Manager

 Comprising 54 credits, the program includes courses such as global trade logistics; supply chain risk management; innovative solutions to supply chain challenges; marketing management; strategic information systems; supply chain management; and strategic management.

-From Lean to Six Sigma, this concentration explores the managerial approaches that help in streamlining and improving business processes to increase quality, profit, and customer satisfaction while also creating value.
+From Lean to Six Sigma, this concentration explores the managerial approaches that help streamline and improve business processes to increase quality, profit, and customer satisfaction while also creating value.

-The major admission requirements include a $75 application fee, a letter of recommendation, multiple years of professional experience, a 300-word essay defining career goals, GMAT or GRE scores, and TOEFL or IELTS scores for non-native English speakers.
+The major admission requirements include a $75 application fee, a letter of recommendation, multiple years of professional experience, a 300-word essay defining career goals, GMAT or GRE scores (optional), and TOEFL or IELTS scores for non-native English speakers.

 • Location: College Park, MD

-• Accreditation: Association to Advance Collegiate Schools of Business (AACSB); Middle States Commission on Higher Education (MSCHE)
+• Accreditation: Association to Advance Collegiate Schools of Business (AACSB International); Middle States Commission on Higher Education (MSCHE)

 • Expected Time to Completion: 24 months